European Civic Academy 2022 – Capturing the Winds of Change

 - To what extent can or should the ‘social forum model’ be revitalised?

-Stay tuned for the key takeaways and the event recordings!
+Stay tuned for the key takeaways!
+In the meantime, check out the event recordings and read the speeches!